digitalbricklayer/techteapotcom/src/content/posts/the-first-cloud-friendly-network-management-system.md

 aliases: [/the-first-cloud-friendly-network-management-system/]
 ---

 Hyperic have just announced the release of Hyperic HQ version 4, the first cloud friendly network management system.
-Setting up a network monitoring probe <em>in the cloud</em> just got a whole lot easier.
+Setting up a network monitoring probe *in the cloud* just got a whole lot easier.